 meet your blacksmith

 My name is Cory Nevitt and I’m an ornamental blacksmith that lives just a little ways outside of Menlo Iowa.
 I have 14+ years’ experience in blacksmithing and metalworking.
 I try to focus my work on both contemporary and 18th/19th century styles of ironwork.
 I use a traditional coal forge and very little power tools, but the ones I use mostly are over 100+ years old and have plenty of history; I also enjoy using the traditional blacksmithing methods such as punching and drifting rather than drilling depending on the work.
 Nothing leaves my shop looking half assed.
 Every product I sell is always made right the first time.
 The passion I have for making new things is definitely shown throughout my work.
-I am here to prove that even in the 21st century there’s still a use for blacksmiths.
-The need for blacksmiths isn’t like it was 100 years ago, but if you want something built to stand out from your neighbors or need something restored correctly for ironwork a blacksmith is what you need.
-I’m always a phone call away for any questions you may have.
-If I don’t answer don’t be afraid to leave me a message or shoot me a text.
+I am here to prove that even in the 21st century there’s still a use for blacksmith’s.
+The need for a blacksmith isn’t like it was 100 years ago, but if you want something built to stand out from your neighbors or need something restored correctly for ironwork, a blacksmith is what you need.
+I would like to add also I’m not the fastest person when it comes to getting work out, but I do take pride in quality over quantity.
+The world we live into is extremely fast paced, but with my work I slow it down to ensure you’re left with a product you’ll be happy with for the rest of your life.

 What is a blacksmith?